Maat-Cyber/Maat-Cyber-World/WriteUps/TryHackMe/Hacker-Holidays-2026/Packed-Light.md

 # Packed Light Walkthrough

 ## Intro
-Welcome to the Complimentary challenge, here is the link to the [room](https://tryhackme.com/room/hh-packedlight-02e5330c) on TryHackMe.
+Welcome to the Packed Light challenge, here is the link to the [room](https://tryhackme.com/room/hh-packedlight-02e5330c) on TryHackMe.

+This is an easy level challenge about netowrk packets investigation and a bit or reversing of an unsafe enccryption.

 *"Tiny packets.
 Odd hours.
 Suspiciously regular.
 Someone's smuggling out the data equivalent of a hotel towel every night, folded neatly inside traffic that looks ordinary until you decode it.*